Inflation: Wage and price controls

 Another method attempted in the past have been wage and price controls ("incomes policies").
 Temporary price controls may be used as a complement to other policies to fight inflation; price controls may make disinflation faster, while reducing the need for unemployment to reduce inflation.
 If price controls are used during a recession, the kinds of distortions that price controls cause may be lessened.
 However, economists generally advise against the imposition of price controls.

 Wage and price controls, in combination with rationing, have been used successfully in wartime environments.
 However, their use in other contexts is far more mixed.
 Notable failures of their use include the 1972 imposition of wage and price controls by Richard Nixon.
 More successful examples include the Prices and Incomes Accord in Australia and the Wassenaar Agreement in the Netherlands.

 In general, wage and price controls are regarded as a temporary and exceptional measures, only effective when coupled with policies designed to reduce the underlying causes of inflation during the wage and price control regime, for example, winning the war being fought.

-They often have perverse effects, due to the distorted signals they send to the market.
-Artificially low prices often cause rationing and shortages and discourage future investment, resulting in yet further shortages.
-The usual economic analysis is that any product or service that is under-priced is overconsumed.
-For example, if the official price of bread is too low, there will be too little bread at official prices, and too little investment in bread making by the market to satisfy future needs, thereby exacerbating the problem in the long term.
+Inflation targeting

+From its first inception in New Zealand in 1990, direct inflation targeting as a monetary policy strategy has spread to become prevalent among developed countries.
+The basic idea is that the central bank perpetually adjusts the bank rate to influence the country's inflation rate towards its official target.
+Changes in interest rates affect aggregate demand, aggregate supply and inflation in various ways, also called the monetary transmission mechanism.
+The relation between unemployment and inflation is known as the Phillips curve.

+Citizens show generally a high aversion to inflation.
+In most OECD countries, the inflation target is about 2%.